Asabeneh/30-Days-Of-JavaScript/02_Day_Data_types/02_day_data_types.md

 console.log(string.search(/javascript/gi))  // 7
 ```

 19. *match*: it takes a substring or regular expression pattern as an argument and it returns an array if there is match if not it returns null.
-Let us see how a regular expression pattern looks like.
+Let us see what a regular expression pattern looks like.
 It starts with / sign and ends with / sign.

 ```js
 let string = 'love'